 Ways in which technology is transforming the face of transportation in the Austin region and across the world took center stage at the Williamson County Growth Summit.
 The 19th Austin Business Journal’s annual event was held at Sheraton Georgetown Texas Hotel & Conference Center.
 The panel discussion was composed of Central Texas Regional Mobility Authority Executive Director, Mike Heiligenstein, Uber Technologies Inc. Texas External Affairs Director Leandre Johns and RideScout LLC founder Joseph Kopser.
 Also in attendance was Jared Ficklin, a transportation products designer with ArgoDesign who has suggested an aerial gondola system for Central Austin.

 Speaking at the event, ArgoDesign’s Jared Ficklin emphasized that buildings and land use codes need to remain flexible to cater for future transportation needs.
 Ficklin pointed out that with the emergence of autonomous vehicles, there will be a need for parking garages of the future.
-Parking garages with multiple levels, service station on one level and a charging station on another.

 Uber’s Leandre Johns noted that commuters in the Austin region needed a first- and last-mile solution to complement the available public transport.
 Ridesharing companies like Uber were bridging this gap by offering commuter services to get passengers on and off public transit.
 Johns added that these businesses could work together to create subsidies which will help the rider and the transit agency.